-11. Appointees to Panels/Forums
+9. Appointees to Panels/Forums

-11.1 Panels and forums are not regarded as Committees of the Council, nor are appointees to such forums regarded as co-optees.
+9.1 Panels and forums are not regarded as Committees of the Council, nor are appointees to such forums regarded as co-optees.
 As such they are not subject to the Code of Conduct requirements placed either on voting or non-voting co-optees of the Council.

-12. Terms of Office
+10. Terms of Office

-- 12.1 Subject to the requirements of the Committee in question, Co-opted Members will usually be invited to serve for a term of office of four years but be appointed annually at Full Council.
+10.1 Subject to the requirements of the Committee in question, Co-opted Members will usually be invited to serve for a term of office of four years but be appointed annually at Full Council.
 Towards the end of a term of office, the relevant committee will consider whether any non-statutory co-opted post is still required.
-If it is, the committee shall advertise the vacancy by means appropriate to the nature of the vacancy, which will usually include via the Council's website. - 12.2 Non-statutory co- opted Members can be disqualified during their term of office if they do not attend four consecutive meetings of the committee to which they have been co-opted without giving an apology; if they fail to adhere to the Code of Conduct which applies to them or if they are subsequently elected as a Member of Croydon Council. - Where Co-optees are appointed on the basis of representing a particular organisation or group, then their term of office will also end if they resign from or are disqualified from being a Member of that organisation or representative of that group, or if that organisation/group ceases to exist. - 12.4 It is the responsibility of the co-opted Member to inform the Council if a circumstance arises that they believes disqualifies them from continuing in their term of office. - 12.5 Co-opted Members can also resign during their term of office if they feel that they can no longer fulfil the requirements of the role. - 12.6 Non-statutory co-opted Members can also be appointed for a shorter period, for example, to be involved with a specific piece of work.
+If it is, the committee shall advertise the vacancy by means appropriate to the nature of the vacancy, which will usually include via the Council's website.

+- Non-statutory co- opted Members can be disqualified during their term of office if they do not attend four consecutive meetings of the committee to which they have been co-opted without giving an apology; if they fail to adhere to the Code of Conduct which applies to them or if they are subsequently elected as a Member of Croydon Council. - 10.3 Where Co-optees are appointed on the basis of representing a particular organisation or group, then their term of office will also end if they resign from or are disqualified from being a Member of that organisation or representative of that group, or if that organisation/group ceases to exist. - 10.4 It is the responsibility of the co-opted Member to inform the Council if a circumstance arises that they believes disqualifies them from continuing in their term of office. - 10.5 Co-opted Members can also resign during their term of office if they feel that they can no longer fulfil the requirements of the role. - 10.6 Non-statutory co-opted Members can also be appointed for a shorter period, for example, to be involved with a specific piece of work.

-13. Powers and responsibilities
+11. Powers and responsibilities

-- 13.1 Co-opted Members will: - Be required to comply with the Members' Code of Conduct or Code of Conduct for non-voting Co-optees and register and declare/ register and notify interests as required by the respective Codes. - Be expected to agree, in writing, to abide by the Code which is applicable to them for their role - Be entitled to speak on any matter that is discussed by the committee to which they have been appointed provided that it falls within their remit (for example on Appointments committee and General Purposes and Audit Committee, the co-optees are only appointed for specific purposes)

-- Be encouraged to contribute to the development of the committee work programme and propose agenda items for future meetings - Be expected to attend all meetings of the committee to which they have been appointed having read the agenda papers - Bring an external perspective to the work of the Committee by utilising their specialist knowledge and experience - Be expected to represent the whole community and not just one sector or viewpoint - Act independently of party politics and lobbying interests - Be responsible for keeping the organisation or interest they were appointed to represent informed and engaged in the work of the Committee - Be expected to treat other committee Members, officers and external parties with respect - Be required to recognise that they may encounter sensitive information and to act with discretion - Not to disclose or other than in the performance of their role on the Committee - use exempt or confidential information - To raise issues with the Monitoring Officer or Head of Democratic Services at the earliest possible opportunity if there are any concerns
+- 11.1 Co-opted Members will: - Be required to comply with the Members' Code of Conduct and register and declare/ register and notify interests as required by the Code. - Be expected to agree, in writing, to abide by the Code. - Be entitled to speak on any matter that is discussed by the committee to which they have been appointed provided that it falls within their remit (for example on Appointments committee and General Purposes and Audit Committee, the co-optees are only appointed for specific purposes) - Be encouraged to contribute to the development of the committee work programme and propose agenda items for future meetings - Be expected to attend all meetings of the committee to which they have been appointed having read the agenda papers - Bring an external perspective to the work of the Committee by utilising their specialist knowledge and experience - Be expected to represent the whole community and not just one sector or viewpoint - Act independently of party politics and lobbying interests - Be responsible for keeping the organisation or interest they were appointed to represent informed and engaged in the work of the Committee - Be expected to treat other committee Members, officers and external parties with respect - Be required to recognise that they may encounter sensitive information and to act with discretion - Not to disclose or other than in the performance of their role on the

+- Committee use exempt or confidential information - To raise issues with the Monitoring Officer or Head of Democratic Services at the earliest possible opportunity if there are any concerns